areknow/electron-profile/readme.md

 5. Clicking on a list item will add it to your clipboard.

 NOTE: ProFile does not modify any system profiles.
 That is up to the Dynatrace Admin.

-## Features
-- Drag and drop a Support Archive.
-- Double click main window to browse for Support Archive.
-- Click on a row to copy the text to your clipboard.
-- Click on the search icon in the bottom right corner to open a filter for the main unused measures list.
-- Click on the "EXTRAS" tab to see lists of Measures, Transactions, and Dashboards
-- Click on the "i" tab to see stats about your server and system profile, and buttons to export the lists to text files.

 ### Dev